-At least 10 people injured in stabbings on Tokyo train | CNN
+At least 10 people injured in stabbings on Tokyo train

 The department responded to a call at 8:38 p.m. and found victims with blood stains when they arrived at the scene.
 All victims were conscious and one person walked away on their own, the department said.
 No deaths have been reported.

-According to state media NHK, the suspect walked to a nearby convenience store and turned himself in, saying to the clerk, “I am the suspect of the crime that’s playing in the news right now.
-I’m tired of running.”
+According to Japan's public broadcaster, NHK, the suspect walked to a nearby convenience store and turned himself in, saying to the clerk, "I am the suspect of the crime that's playing in the news right now.
+I'm tired of running."

 NHK reported the suspect appears to be in his 30s, and the store clerk said he had blood stains on a part of his body.

-Note: Clarification: This article has been updated to reflect that NHK is Japan's public broadcaster.